Roll20/beacon-docs/content/docs/components/handlers.md

 ## `onSettingsChange`

-`onSettingsChange` is called when either the VTT’s color theme is changed, or when the current player’s ownership of the primary character changes.
+`onSettingsChange` is called when either the Roll20 Tabletop's color theme is changed, or when the current player’s ownership of the primary character changes.

 ```javascript
 onSettingsChange(e: {